oliverklee/ext-seminars/Documentation/Introduction/KeyFeatures/Index.rst

   “communication” and “speaking” before they can register for “facilitation”

-- “my events” list for logged-in front-end users, showing for which events they have signed up
+- “my registrations” list for logged-in front-end users, showing for which events they have signed up

 - front-end list of registrations for an event (visible to participants